dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 ### Setting up your Daily Note template

-Create a new note, and name it `Daily Note Template`.
-Move it to your templates directory if you have one (I use `Bins/Templates/Daily Note Template`).
+Create a new note, and name it `Template, Daily Note`.
+Move it to your templates directory if you have one (I use `Extras/Templates/`).

 Once the file exists in your desired directory, enter the directory path in the Daily Notes settings page.
 Each time you click the menu button to create your Daily Note, it will use that template file, along with the Templater plugin, to generate a fully-formed, ready-to-use, daily note.